oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

     ![create Doctor available activity](./images/configure-doctor-available.png " ")

-  *Note that the Switch Type is defaulted to True False Check.
+  > **Note:** _The Switch Type is defaulted to True False Check.
 Switch Activity can be of 4 types.
-You will learn about the different Switch types in the soon-to-be-released 23.2 App Builder Documentation Guide.*
+You will learn about the different Switch types in the soon-to-be-released 23.2 App Builder Documentation Guide._

 ## Task 4: Create Conditional Connections(Branches) and No Appointment Mail Activity